JOHNcoding9/JOHNcoding9/README.md

 - 👋 currently doing SOFTWARE ENGINEERING at Unisatc
-- 👀 INTERESTED in games, coding, cybersecurity
+- 👀 INTERESTED in games, coding, cybersecurity, machine Learning, Ai
 - 🌱 CURRENTLY learning Python
 - 💞️ LOOKING to collaborate on my own projects like sites and games, and also do something related to cybersecurity
 - 📫 How to REACH ME   email: ghostcode541@gmail.com